luau-lang/rfcs/docs/amended-require-resolution.md

 ## Summary

-We need to finalize a syntax for aliases in require statements and determine intuitive resolution semantics as we prepare to build a package management system.
+We need to finalize a syntax for aliases in require expressions and determine intuitive resolution semantics as we prepare to build a package management system.

 ## Motivation